 The Haitian economy has been recovering since the earthquake.
 Growth has been modest, but macroeconomic stability has been maintained and inflation generally controlled.
 This was achieved, despite an unfavorable international economic environment, droughts and pests drastically reducing agricultural production, and repeated hurricanes and tropical storms, including Hurricanes Isaac and Sandy.

-Economic growth is estimated to close below 4 percent in fiscal year 2014, down from the 4.3 percent observed in 2013.
-The slight slowdown in 2014 was due to delays in budget approval and adverse weather conditions that affected agricultural production.
+Economic growth is estimated at 2.7 percent in fiscal year 2014, down from the 4.3 percent observed in 2013.
+This substantial slowdown in 2014 was mainly due to delays in budget approval and adverse weather conditions that affected agricultural production.

 A major challenge for Haiti will be to manage the substantial decrease in donor financing.
 Having declined for the last three years, the trend is expected to continue in the future.
-This will likely constrain Haiti’s capital investments, which has increased for the last three years with limited impact on growth, making it critical for the government to use domestic and external resources more efficiently and effectively.
+This will likely constrain Haiti’s capital investments, which had increased for the last three years with limited impact on growth.
+With limited resources, efficient and effective use domestic and external resources will remain critical.

 Haiti: Commitments by Fiscal Year (in millions of dollars)*